JamesClonk/notes/outdoors_guide.md

 - [ ] Band-aids
 - [ ] USB charger with USB-A port
 - [ ] 2x USB A-C cable
+- [ ] Wired earphones with microphone
+- [ ] Foldable on-ear headphones with microphone
 - [ ] Power supply for laptop
 - [ ] Small wireless mouse with spare batteries
 - [ ] HDMI cable (or whatever external port is available on the laptop)